wpmudev/popup-pro/@dev/readme.txt

   - @dev/config.txt ..
 Options for clean-installation.sh and install-plugin.sh
                        Create a local copy and name it @dev/local.config.txt !!

-  Not plugin specific (no changes required):
+Available scripts; run them from the @dev folder!
+  - sh do/archive.sh
-  - @dev/archive.sh
+  - sh do/get-wordpress.sh
-  - @dev/clean-installation.sh
+  - sh do/clean-installation.sh [multisite]
-  - @dev/install-plugin.sh
+  - sh do/install-plugin.sh
-  - @dev/svn-update.sh
+  - sh do/svn-update.sh

 --------------------------------------------------------------------------------